 For $w^Z_{T}, q^Z_T$ and $q^X_T$ we just use Lemma~\ref{lem:w_weights} and apply Lemma~\ref{lem:LDPC_conservation} twice. \endproof

-The intuition here is that rather than gluing two codes $(C_\bullet, C_\bullet^*)$ and $(D_\bullet, D_\bullet^*)$ together directly along a logical operator, we have made a low distance hypergraph code $(W_\bullet, W_\bullet^*)$ and used that to sandwich the codes.
+The intuition here is that rather than gluing two codes $(C_\bullet, C^\bullet)$ and $(D_\bullet, D^\bullet)$ together directly along a logical operator, we have made a low distance hypergraph code $(W_\bullet, W^\bullet)$ and used that to sandwich the codes.
 A consequence of the above lemma is that this `sandwiching' procedure maps LDPC codes to LDPC codes.
-Importantly, under suitable conditions the two pushouts let us perform a code map on logical qubits fault-tolerantly.
+Importantly, under suitable conditions the two pushouts let us perform a code map on logical qubits in an error-corrected manner.

-\begin{definition} Let $(T_\bullet, T_\bullet^*)$ have no logical $\overline{Z}$ operators with weight lower than $d_{C\oplus D}$.
+\begin{definition} Let $(T_\bullet, T^\bullet)$ have no logical $\overline{Z}$ operators with weight lower than $d_{C\oplus D}$.
 Then we say that the merged code has \emph{distance bounded below}. \end{definition}

 \begin{remark} Note that the only $Z$ operators which can lower the distance are those with support on the logical $\overline{Z}$ which is used to construct $V_\bullet$, as all others will be unchanged by the quotient.
 The condition for a merge to have distance bounded below is quite a tricky one, as we do not know of a way to check this easily.
-Because of Lemma~\ref{lem:sandwich_metrics}, this problem is isolated to $\overline{Z}$ operators, as the distance is guaranteed to be bounded below for $\overline{X}$ operators. \end{remark}
+Because of Lemma~\ref{lem:sandwich_parameters}, this problem is isolated to $\overline{Z}$ operators, as the distance is guaranteed to be bounded below for $\overline{X}$ operators. \end{remark}